Will AI Take My Job? Evolving Perceptions of Automation and Labor Risk in Latin America: Results

 \subsection{Latent Class Analysis of Respondent Profiles}

 To identify distinct groups of respondents based on their demographic characteristics, economic perceptions, political attitudes, and trust in institutions, we perform a Latent Class Analysis (LCA) using all predictors except \textbf{country} and \textbf{fear\_ai}.
 Although the BIC decreases monotonically with additional classes, likely due to the large sample size, models with more than four classes show diminishing separation and interpretability.
-We therefore retain a four-class solution as a compromise between BIC and entropy, balancing model fit and classification certainty.
-The corresponding values of both metrics for 1 to 10 classes are reported in the Appendix.
+We therefore retain a four-class solution as a compromise between BIC and entropy, balancing model fit and classification certainty (see the extended version for details).

 Each class reflects a distinct combination of respondent characteristics, summarized below.
 Interpretations are based on the estimated item-response probabilities \( \mathbb{P}(X_j = x_j \mid C = k) \), which represent the likelihood that individuals in latent class \( k \) choose a particular category of variable \( X_j \).
-These probabilities inform the substantive meaning of each profile, with full tables provided in the Appendix.
+These probabilities inform the substantive meaning of each profile and are available in the extended version.

 \begin{itemize} \item \textbf{C1: Optimistic Institutionalists}.
 Respondents in this group tend to report high trust in government, parliament, and the judiciary, as well as relatively high satisfaction with democracy.
 They display strong economic optimism, particularly regarding future personal and national conditions, and are evenly distributed across age groups, genders, and education levels.